CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 Inputs and Parameters
 ~~~~~~~~~~~~~~~~~~~~~

 Each app input and parameter item is defined in a subsection with several properties.
 At least one input and one parameter is requred for each app.
-The 'output' parameter is required, and must be manually included in the config file.
+The "output" parameter is required, and must be manually included in the config file.

 The example "Hello World" app doesn't need any inputs.
-However, because at least one input is required, we'll define a "dummy", or un-used, input called "file".
+However, because at least one input is required, define a "dummy", or un-used, input called "file".
 Modify the "Inputs and Parameters" section of the "config.yaml" file so that it looks like the following:

 .. code-block:: yaml